Sergio Asenjo

 Sergio Asenjo Andrés (/es/; born 28 June 1989) is a Spanish former professional footballer who played as a goalkeeper.

-He started his professional career with Valladolid in 2007, making 47 senior appearances in his first spell.
-He then moved to Atlético Madrid in 2009 and spent five seasons with the club, during which he was also loaned to Málaga and Villarreal before signing for the latter on a permanent deal in 2014; his career was marred by several knee injuries.
+He started his career with Valladolid in 2007, making 47 senior appearances in his first spell.
+He moved to Atlético Madrid in summer 2009 and spent five seasons with the club, during which he was also loaned to Málaga and Villarreal before signing for the latter on a permanent contract in 2014; his career was marred by several knee injuries.

 Asenjo was a Spain international, making a single appearance for the senior side in 2016.
 He previously represented the nation at various youth levels.

 Club career

 Valladolid

 Born in Palencia, Castile and León, Asenjo started his playing career in the academy of Real Valladolid and soon emerged as one of the most talented players in the club.
-Succeeding first-team goalkeepers Alberto and Ludovic Butelle, he was promoted to the senior side during the 2007–08 season, and kept a clean sheet in a 2–0 home win over Villarreal CF on 2 December 2007 which marked his La Liga debut.
+Succeeding first-team goalkeepers Alberto and Ludovic Butelle, he was promoted to the senior side during the 2007–08 season, and kept a clean sheet in a 2–0 home win over Villarreal on 2 December 2007 which marked his La Liga debut.
 He conceded just once in his first five matches, which earned him a permanent starting berth and saw him rewarded with his first professional contract in January of the following year.

 Asenjo retained his position, but saw 2008–09 be interrupted by a knee injury which ruled him out for a number of matches midway through the campaign.
 The injury, which sidelined him for a period of three months, was the first of a number of knee ailments which would later plague him during his career.

 Asenjo returned to the pitch following his recovery, and ultimately made just short of 50 appearances for the Estadio José Zorrilla-based team before earning a move to Atlético Madrid.

 Atlético Madrid

 On 8 July 2009, Asenjo transferred to Atlético Madrid for a reported fee of €5 million and signed a four-year deal with the club.
 He started the season as first choice, but often alternated with compatriot David de Gea.

 In May 2010, Asenjo suffered a ruptured anterior cruciate ligament and was ruled out for a further six months.
-Upon his return, he found his place in the squad uncertain and, in December of that year, he was loaned to Málaga CF until the end of the campaign, with teammate Ignacio Camacho also making the move in a permanent deal.
+Upon his return, he found his place in the squad uncertain and, in December of that year, he was loaned to Málaga until the end of the campaign, with teammate Ignacio Camacho also making the move in a permanent deal.

-On 6 February 2011, during a league match between Málaga and Sevilla FC, Asenjo suffered a second ACL injury to his right knee when he turned awkwardly on the pitch surface.
+On 6 February 2011, during a league match between Málaga and Sevilla, Asenjo suffered a second ACL injury to his right knee when he turned awkwardly on the pitch surface.
 He missed the remainder of the season, having only made five league appearances during his loan spell.

 Asenjo returned to Atlético for 2011–12 and 2012–13, but served featured primarily as back-up to Thibaut Courtois, who had arrived on loan from Chelsea as a replacement for the departed De Gea.